PacoVu/IODClientForWindowsUniversal/README.md

 GetJobStatus(String jobID)
 ```
 *Description:*
 * Sends a request to Haven OnDemand to retrieve status of a job identified by a job ID.
 If the job is completed, the response will be the result of that job.
-Otherwise, the response will contain the current status of the job.
+Otherwise, the response will be None and the current status of the job will be held in the error object.

 *Parameter:*
 * jobID: the job ID returned from an Haven OnDemand API upon an asynchronous call.